BaiTian6641/ProtoTracer-ESP32S3-Port/README.md

 # **ProtoTracer-ESP32: The ESP32S3 port of 3D Rendering and Animation Engine**
 This project is a live 3D rendering and animation engine designed for use on microcontrollers.

 This port is still under the development.
-The ESP-NOW Remote Controller part is not finished.
+The ESP-NOW Remote Controller part now is finished！

 The design files of screen controller and remote controller will be available soon.